googleapis/python-bigquery-sqlalchemy/docs/geography.rst

 Geography data is typically represented in Python as text strings in WKT format or as `WKB` objects, which contain binary data in WKB format.
 Querying geographic data returns `WKB` objects and `WKB` objects may be used in queries.
-When using text representations in queries, the text must be converted to geography data in SQL using the `ST_GEOGFROMTEXT` SQL function, or by wrapping the value in a `WKT` objects (the text version or `WKB` objects) in Python.
+When calling spatial functions that expect geographic arguments, text arguments are automatically coerced to geography.

 Inserting data
 ==============